niceunderground/GitBotAlert/README.md

 3. Create a `.env` file in the project root with:
 ```
-BITBUCKET_TOKEN`: Your Bitbucket access token
+BITBUCKET_TOKEN= Your Bitbucket access token
-WORKSPACE`: Your Bitbucket workspace name
+WORKSPACE= Your Bitbucket workspace name
-REPOSITORY`: The repository name to monitor
+REPOSITORY= The repository name to monitor
 ```

 ## Configuration